dohoonk/Tony-Week2-Whatsapp/README.md

   - Ensure each user opened the app (Friends tab triggers a presence write).
   - Confirm `presence/{uid}` and `users/{uid}` fields update.
 - Notifications not appearing in Expo Go:
   - Known limitation; use Dev Client for full support.
+In this repo we also show an in‑app banner in foreground.

+### AI Debugging
+- Weather path logs (server): intent JSON from LLM, parsed city/date range, WeatherAPI search/forecast URLs (redacted key), and result count.
+- Set `EXPO_PUBLIC_AI_API_URL` correctly; verify Firebase Admin creds on Vercel.

 ## 8) Known gaps / TODOs
 - Google OAuth